pizzaandpast4/intro-html-labirintas/README.md

 ## 🌟 About

-This project is for educational porpuses only.
-Pull request are welcome, but priority for project authors!
+This project is for educational purposes only.
+Pull requests are welcome, priority for project authors!
 Thank you for your cooperation!

 Site published at: https://front-end-by-rimantas.github.io/50-grupe-labirintas/